FredHutch/coop/_posts/2020-08-31-dev-coopMetrics.md

 ## Closing thoughts

 This project has been great practice in learning and coding openly and vulnerably.
 When I first began writing code with a small team a few years ago the idea of sharing the code I wrote was terrifying and I absolutely hated it!
-Even now, when Kate first told me that she wanted me to write this post I was not very excited about it.
-I'm someone who hates making mistakes and I feel pretty uncomfortable letting "the world" see an unfinished and imperfect project.
-I think this is pretty common, especially in academic settings.
+Even recently, when Kate first told me that she wanted me to write this post I was not very excited about it.
+I don't consider myself a great coder and even worse I considered my package to be far from ready for it's debut!
+The idea of letting "the world" see my unfinished and imperfect project sounded pretty terrible to me.
+I think it is pretty common, especially in academic settings, to avoid putting what you don't know on full display.
 But here we are at the end of the post and I’m glad I wrote it!

 ## Other resources related to this project